medical gaslighting

 Do doctors intentionally deny illnesses of those with non-binary genders, non-white skin, or financial challenges?
 If you ask them, of course, they don’t.
 They might admit that their colleagues do.

-This is like cardiologists who order way too many studies because it pads their pockets.
+This is like cardiologists who order too many studies because it pads their pockets.
 Ask them what they are doing; they think they are doing the right thing every time and would do the same regardless of the money.

-Ask someone to see something that his salary depends on him not seeing, and what will he see?
+Ask someone to see something his salary depends on him not seeing, and what will he see?

 From my perspective, more often than not, we are not dealing with gaslighting; medicine is structured to ignore certain people and certain medical complaints.

 Horses rather than Zebras.
 Stigmatized conditions and diagnoses.
-And of course, bias and discrimination.
+And, of course, bias and discrimination.

 My Experience of Medical Gaslighting